rackspace/php-opencloud/docs/quickref.md

 		'https://example.com/v2/identity',
 		array(
 			'username' => 'your username',
-			'password' => 'your Keystone password'
+			'password' => 'your Keystone password',
+			'tenantName' => 'your tenant name'
 		));

+(Note that the `tenantName` value may not be required for all installations.)

 If you are using Rackspace's authentication, you need to pass your API key and tenant ID instead: